Ryulai/Odyssey/odyssey-codex/core-systems/Ranking.md

 # Why

-Many organizations reward only short-term results.
+Many organizations promote employees based only on short-term performance.

-Odyssey believes true growth is built through continuous improvement over time.

-Ranking encourages members to become better people, not only better performers.
+Odyssey believes promotion should represent long-term trust rather than temporary success.

+Members earn Rank by consistently demonstrating:

+- Professional capability
+- Responsibility
+- Positive influence
+- Long-term reliability

+Ranking represents the Guild's trust in a member's ability to take on greater responsibility.

 ---